hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 This section demonstrates how to use the ``libHYPREDRV`` library from application codes to assemble, configure, and solve linear systems with hypre.
-Unlike the :ref:`DriverExamples` that fully operate the ``hypredrive`` executable via YAML input files, these examples embed the linear system assembly directly in your program and expose hooks for customizing discretizations, data layouts, MPI partitioning, and linear solver options via YAML configuration.
+Unlike the :ref:`DriverExamples` that fully operate the ``hypredrive-cli`` executable via YAML input files, these examples embed the linear system assembly directly in your program and expose hooks for customizing discretizations, data layouts, MPI partitioning, and linear solver options via YAML configuration.

 .. note::
-   Prefer the ``hypredrive`` executable (driver) when working with file-based matrices/vectors and you want to quickly experiment with solver/preconditioner configurations.
+   Prefer the ``hypredrive-cli`` executable (driver) when working with file-based matrices/vectors and you want to quickly experiment with solver/preconditioner configurations.
 Prefer ``libHYPREDRV`` when your application assembles matrices and vectors in memory and you need a lightweight API to invoke HYPRE solvers